bagellord/USPSA-Stages/21-25 rounds/I Have Standards - 24 Rounds - Virginia Count/readme.md

 Best four on paper, steel must fall to score

-Start position: Standing anywhere outside the shooting area, hands relaxed at sides.
+Start position: Hands relaxed at sides, outside the shooting area.
+String 1: standing on either set of X's.
+String 2: standing on opposite set of X's.

 Pistol loaded and holstered.
-PCC shouldered, safety on, pointed at start box
+PCC shouldered, safety on, pointed at orange cone

 STAGE PROCEDURE:

-String 1: Engage each each target with only two rounds each, perform a mandatory reload, and engage each target with two rounds each strong hand only
+String 1: Engage each each target with only two rounds each, perform a mandatory reload, and engage each target with two rounds each.
+Last 6 shots must be strong hand only

-String 2: Engage each each target with only two rounds each, perform a mandatory reload, and engage each target with two rounds each weak hand only
+String 2: Engage each each target with only two rounds each, perform a mandatory reload, and engage each target with two rounds each.
+Last 6 shots must be weak hand only

 RULES: